kaylareiman1/RecidivismPrediction/README.md

 [ProPublica github repo]( https://github.com/propublica/compas-analysis)

 ## Course and Contributors
 This is our final project for the Heinz College course on Data Mining (95791), offered in Spring 2020.
+Information about project specifications can be found in the `Directions` folder.
 We are grateful to Dr. Diane Igoche for teaching us and to the ProPublica authors who wrote original article.

-Contributors: moses-h, sormehyazdi, kaylareiman1
+Project authors: moses-h, sormehyazdi, kaylareiman1